ngodinhloc/bigcommerce-orm/README.md

 ```

 ### Sample shopping flow:
-- create shopping with line items, gift certificate and custom items
+- create shopping cart with one line item
+- add more items to cart: line items, gift certificate and custom items
 - get checkout for the created cart
 - add a coupon to checkout
 - remove the coupon from checkout